Breazile/MandoPuterPi/README.md

-# MandoPuterPi
+# MandoPuter Pi
 ![Image](MandoPuterPi.jpg)
-# What is a MandoPuter?
+# What is a MandoPuter Pi?

 A basic electronics system that will display Mandalorian characters and animations on a small display using a Raspberry Pi Zero.
 Use this as a starting point for adding displays to your costume (like a gauntlet).
 Feel free to copy the design, modify it, or make feature requests.
 This is the way!